HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How</summary>

  - Select all of the Platform GameObjects.
-   - Change the 'Surface Arc' to '135'.
+   - Change the 'Surface Arc' to '35'.

 <img src="http://i.imgur.com/PH2XyEd.png" width=150px>

+TODO new screenshot

 </details><br>
 <details><summary>What did that do?</summary>